 Space Heater Safety

-Space heaters are responsible for 79% of home heating fire related deaths, according to the National Fire Protection Association.
+Space heaters are responsible for 79 percent of home heating fire related deaths, according to the National Fire Protection Association.
 Space heaters must be used with caution to avoid fires, serious injuries and fatalities.

 - Keep children and pets away from space heaters.
 Put up a safety gate around your space heater to limit access to the unit.